pfsense/docs/source/packages/stunnel-package.rst

 support whatever cryptographic algorithms were compiled into the crypto package.

-.. note:: The pfSense package implements only a subset of the configuration options available in stunnel.
+.. note:: The pfSense® package implements only a subset of the configuration options available in stunnel.
 For more advanced configurations, please consider configuring stunnel manually on the pfSense host, run it in a dedicated jail, or on a different system.